GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 **Description:** Tag Management Data Flow
 **Requirement:**
 The system shall allow users to create, edit, and delete tags within the application.
 Each tag operation (create, edit, delete) shall interact with the `Tag Data` storage to read or write tag information, and the system shall provide feedback to the user by returning the newly created or updated tag details upon successful completion of each action.

+**Testing:** This will be tested during integration tests using selenium and python by creating, updating, deleting, and assigning tags and testing the app's response messages.

 #### Level 2.2 Data Flow Diagram (Tag Management):